-New this week: Music Memos
+New this week: White Noise+

 It’s fair to say that is primarily designed for the iPhone, enabling musicians to quickly capture a song idea, which can later be expanded on.
 But if you’re in a studio – home or otherwise – strumming away on a guitar, and with an iPad nearby, the app can help you compose your next chart-troubler on a much more user-friendly screen size.